cvaldez83/dog_turret_tensorflow/README.md

 # dog_turret_tensorflow
-Uses raspberry pi with a camera to detect a dog using tensorflow and move a nerf gun using a servo to shoot it off the couch
+Uses raspberry pi with a camera to detect a dog using tensorflow lite and move a nerf gun using a servo to shoot it off the couch

 ## Setup